rex69420/unrealCTF-2023-writeup/forensics/lobmi/README.md

 song.close()
 ```

-simply reverse the code to get the flag.
+simply write a script to extract the information `lobmi.wav` file using the same method.

 ```python
 import wave